Islanders deal Devils first loss in regulation, 4-1

 Eberle made it 2-0 at 19:39 of the first, beating goalie Scott Wedgewood with a backhand off a feed from Anders Lee.
 Barzal had the other assist.

+“New Jersey has some really good speed and we played the right way,’’ Islanders coach Barry Trotz said.
+“We’ve been a quick start team, that was key.”

-Wedgewood started in place of Mackenzie Blackwood, who was placed on the COVID-19 protocol list before the game.
+Wedgewood started in place of Mackenzie Blackwood, who was placed on the COVID-19 list earlier Thursday, making him unavailable to play or practice in accordance with league protocols.

 Blackwood had started each of the Devils’ first three games.
-Wedgewood was playing his first NHL game since Feb.
+Wedgewood made 31 saves in his first NHL start since Feb.
 13, 2018, when he was with the Arizona Coyotes.

-He made 31 saves.
+“I thought he played a solid game,’’ Devils coach Lindy Ruff said of Wedgewood, who was originally drafted by the Devils in 2010.
+“He made some great saves and gave us a chance to win.”

 Bastian narrowed the deficit at 2:10 of the second with his first goal of the season.
 Rookie defenseman Ty Smith assisted on the goal.
 Smith has points in each of the first four games of his career and became the 11th defenseman in NHL history to achieve that feat.